-Jokic, Nuggets hold off Hornets 117-112 to snap 2-game slide
+Nuggets beat Hornets, secure home-court advantage in Round 1

 Jokic did most of his damage at the foul line, where he made 16 of 17 shots.

-Terry Rozier, who had 43 points in Sunday’s loss to the New Orleans Pelicans, added 21 points for the Hornets, who failed again to secure a spot in the play-in tournament.
-Charlotte would still clinch a spot if the Chicago Bulls lost to the Brooklyn Nets later Tuesday.
+Terry Rozier, who had 43 points in Sunday’s loss to the New Orleans Pelicans, added 21 points for the Hornets.

 The Nuggets jumped all over the Hornets early, building a 33-13 lead behind Nokic and Porter, who combined for 24 points in the game’s first nine minutes.
-But the Hornets would battle back to cut the lead to three at halftime with a lift from Graham, who returned after missing the last four games with knee soreness.
+But the Hornets would battle back to cut the lead to three at halftime with a lift off the bench from Graham, who returned after missing the last four games with knee soreness.

 Denver stretched its lead to 12 in the fourth quarter before Graham cut the lead to 107-106 with less than 2 minutes to play with a long 3.
 But Denver got a layup from JaMychal Green and a 3-pointer from Facundo Campazzo to pull away.